Master of Arts in Nonprofit Management

 Nonprofit organizations confront the challenges and opportunities that mission-driven organizations face today in areas such as succession planning, volunteerism, resource development, and competitive funding.The Master of Arts in Nonprofit Management addresses these areas, drawing on the expertise of experienced practitioners in the St. Louis area.

 This program provides students with the skills and resources needed to lead mission-driven organizations as productive examples of social entrepreneurship.
 Studies are grounded in the historical context of nonprofit management and philanthropy, and students acquire skills in all operational areas of nonprofit management, including financial management, law, grant writing, volunteer management, resource development, research and statistical analysis, and marketing communications.
-At the strategic level, the program teaches leadership, organization development, strategic planning, marketing communications, and the skills of social entrepreneurship.
+At the strategic level, the program teaches leadership, organization development, strategic planning, and the skills of social entrepreneurship.